thriveweb/sailinginparadise/content/pages/booking-thankyou.md

   ## Success

-  Thank you for enquiring about a cruise with sailing in paradise, we will be in touch very soon.
+  Thank you for enquiring about a cruise with sailing in paradise, we'll reply to your enquiry personally (usually within 1 working day).
+We can't wait to welcome you on board!

   .

-  > With Hotmail, Outlook or Live?
-Be sure to check your junk mail folder as they aren't our friends at the moment :-(
+  > PS.
+Are you with Hotmail, Outlook or Live?
+Be sure to check your junk mail folder.
 ---